-Academic staff have the right to access and verify the accuracy of all personnel and medical information held in their file and to have inaccurate or inappropriate information amended or removed from their file.
+The post-secondary institution should, on request from academic staff members, disclose to them the contents of their personnel records.
+Academic staff have the right to access and verify the accuracy of all personal information held in their personnel file(s) and to have inaccurate or inappropriate information amended or removed from their file.

-Approved by the CAUT Council, November 2004;
+Approved by CAUT Council, November 2004;

 Editorial revisions, September 2010;

-Approved by the CAUT Council, November 2016.
+Approved by CAUT Council, November 2016;